 Garnaches (Crispy Tortillas with Topping)

-Garnaches are simple street food in Belize, consisting of a corn tortilla, fried until crispy, and topped with refried beans, cheese, and onion.
+Garnaches are simple street food in Belize.
+They consist of corn tortillas which are fried until crispy and topped with refried beans, cheese, and onion.
 There are some variations on this topping.
-I used the recipe from Jamieson Diaries for its authenticity.
+I used the recipe from Jamieson Diaries since it appeared authentic.

-These garnaches were topped with a pickled onion, carrot, and red capsicum mixture, as well as the refried beans and cheese.
-I used canned refried beans, but didn’t season them as indicated in the recipe since they were already seasoned and tasted pretty good.
+I topped these garnaches with a pickled onion, carrot, and red bell pepper mixture, as well as the refried beans and cheese.
+I used canned refried beans but didn’t season them as indicated in the recipe since they were already seasoned and tasted pretty good.
 I’ll make my own refried beans one day, but not this week.
-I used gouda cheese, despite asiago being called for in the recipe, since gouda or edam are commonly used on garnaches and I like gouda a lot.
+I used gouda cheese, despite asiago being called for in the recipe, since gouda or edam are also commonly used on garnaches and I like gouda a lot.
 This is an important thing to consider when I know I’ll have something left over from a recipe!

 This was a combination that I thought worked really well.
 I hadn’t expected to like these as much as I did.
 They were so simple, yet super delicious.

 Chimole is also known as ‘The Black Dinner’ because it’s a stew or soup with a black sauce.
 The color comes from black recado, a seasoning that can be traced back to the Maya.
 Black recado is made by blending blackened ancho chiles with annatto seeds and a few other ingredients.
 Some recipes include blackened onion, garlic, and even tortillas!
 The recipe I used, from International Cuisine, included garlic, cloves, allspice, oregano, cumin, and vinegar in addition to the chiles and annatto.

 My black recado was almost black when I made it, but it lightened up considerably once I combined it with the other ingredients to make the chimole.
 Maybe I needed to blacken the chilies more or add some of those extra blackened ingredients.